-Though it is important to remain realistic, and even if a project hits a rich vein of backers and it is tempting to keep accepting orders, it is important to not put too much pressure on what is perhaps an untested supply chain.
+His crowdfunding tips included it is important to remain realistic, and even if a project hits a rich vein of backers and it is tempting to keep accepting orders, it is important to not put too much pressure on what is perhaps an untested supply chain.
 Putting it another way, “don’t be greedy!”

 Corine Leunge is responsible for the international business development at the Voor je Buurt civic crowdfunding platform based in Amsterdam, Netherlands.
 Civic crowdfunding enables residents to influence local authority planning and spending decisions, and enables local authorities to operate with greater transparency and accountability to their electorates over their decision-making and budgeting.

 Corine identified four key elements of successful civic crowdfunding projects: a persuasive story to start raising interest and support from the bottom-up; media visibility to deliver higher, top-down impact; funding to be able to make things actually happen at a local level; post-project accountability back to donors, participants and other stakeholders.
 The final element is important to involve those people and secure their support for other future projects.